-3. O: What is the dimension of assessment in the RAE 2020?
+3. Q: What is the dimension of assessment in RAE 2026?

-A: The RAE 2020 will assess research outputs, impact and environment, using international benchmarks to delineate universities' areas of relative strengths and give insights on areas and opportunities for development.
-It is the first time that the RAE includes research impact as one of the elements of assessment, with a view to encouraging the conduct of research of broader social relevance with high economic and social benefits.
+A: RAE 2026 will assess research outputs, impact and environment, using international benchmarks to delineate universities' areas of relative strengths and give insights on areas and opportunities for development.